ANSSI-FR/OVALI/README.md

 Press `Ctrl` + `o` or press the `Open file...` button to select the data you want to display.

-After loading the file, a progressbar is shown.
+After loading the file, a progress bar is shown.
 The library tries to stabilize the graph.
 This can take some time, depending on the graph size.

 If the graph is not stabilized after 2000 iterations, it is shown anyway. you will be able to tweak the